icinganalysis/icinganalysis.github.io/content/bilanin_pi_terms.md

 surface roughness which will augment the heat transfer, as well as provide thermal resistance through which the latent heat of fusion must pass.
-Also, splach back from this layer cannot be ruled out.
+Also, splash back from this layer cannot be ruled out.
 It should be noted that the Weber number, based on dynamic air pressure for a layer of this thickness, is of the order of 10<sup>2</sup> which suggests that the stripping of this film by the airstream may also occur.

 > It is significant to note at this time that
 Olsen (Ref.
 20) has photographed the microphysics